HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘Rfast’

+    Packages suggested but not available for checking: ‘Rmpfr’ ‘gmp’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
+    ```

 *   checking CRAN incoming feasibility ...
 NOTE
     ```
     Maintainer: ‘Keefe Murphy <keefe.murphy@ucd.ie>’

     The Date field is over a month old.

+    This build time stamp is over a month old.
+    ```

+# jointseg

+Version: 1.0.1

+## In both

+*   checking top-level files ...
+WARNING
+    ```
+    Conversion of ‘README.md’ failed:
+    pandoc: Could not fetch https://travis-ci.org/mpierrejean/jointseg.svg
+    FailedConnectionException2 "travis-ci.org" 443 True getAddrInfo: does not exist (Name or service not known)
+    ```

+*   checking CRAN incoming feasibility ...
+NOTE
+    ```
+    Maintainer: ‘Morgane Pierre-Jean <mpierrejean.pro@gmail.com>’

     This build time stamp is over a month old.
     ```